kubevault/kubevault/docs/vaultserver.md

   - **s3ForcePathStyle** (bool): Specifies whether to use host bucket style domains with the configured endpoint.
 Default value is `false`.
   - **disableSSL** (bool):  Specifies if SSL should be used for the endpoint connection.
 Default value is `false`.

-#### azure
+### Azure

 Contain the information to use azure storage container as backend storage in vault.
-Vault documention about azure storage can be found [here](https://www.vaultproject.io/docs/configuration/storage/azure.html).
+Vault documentions about azure storage can be found [here](https://www.vaultproject.io/docs/configuration/storage/azure.html).
   ```yaml
   backendStorage:
     azure: